-- I. In the top of the 7th inning, with 12 minutes remaining before a drop dead stop in play, and the game tied 1-1, the leadoff hitter (batting 4th in the lineup) hits a home run, giving the away team a 2-1 lead.
+In the top of the 7th inning, with 12 minutes remaining before a drop dead stop in play, and the game tied 1-1, the leadoff hitter (batting 4th in the lineup) hits a home run, giving the away team a

+- 2-1 lead.
 In an attempt to secure a win by completing the 7th inning before the drop dead stop, the coach of the team at-bat notifies the umpire that he wishes to forgo his 3 remaining outs.
-The 5th, 6th, and 7th batters in the lineup are recorded as strikeouts, and the game enters the bottom of the 7th inning. - Rule 3: Once a pitcher is removed from the mound, he may not return to the mound in that game. - Rule 3-1-2: When a pitcher is replaced on a field that uses portable mounds, and bans the use of cleats on those mounds, teams may (but are not required to) use a free substitution so as not to delay the game.
+The 5th, 6th, and 7th batters in the lineup are recorded as outs, and the game enters the bottom of the 7th inning. - Rule 3 (JV Division Only): In any game where a team plays at least 4 defensive innings, all eligible players must play at least 2 defensive innings.
+In any game where a team plays at least 3 defensive innings, all eligible players must play at least 1 defensive inning. - Rule 3-1-2: When a pitcher is replaced on a field that uses portable mounds, and bans the use of cleats on those mounds, teams may (but are not required to) use a free substitution so as not to delay the game.
 If the replacement pitcher is playing another position on defense, he may be substituted for, and the game allowed to continue while the replacement pitcher changes shoes.
 The substitution is a free substitution and will not count in the enforcement of the substitution rules.
 If the original pitcher pitches to more than 2 batters before being replaced by the replacement pitcher, the free substitution shall revert to a regular substitution, subject to all substitution rules.